Land registration: Northern Ireland

 Land registration in Northern Ireland is operated by Land and Property Services, an executive agency within the Department of Finance and Personnel for Northern Ireland.
 Prior to 1 April 2007 it was dealt with by the Land Registers Northern Ireland government agency.

 Asia

 Hong Kong

 The Hong Kong Land Registry administers the Land Registration Ordinance and provides facilities for search of the Land Register and related records by the public and government departments.
 It has responsibility for the registration of owners corporations under the Building Management Ordinance.

 India

 Land registration is a matter for individual states in India.
 Thus each state will define the officials, authorities, and their functions and duties with respect to the ownership of land within that state.
 Each and every state has different recording and management systems.
 In recent times, Union Government of India and many state governments have started different programs to modernise the state level land records.
-The Govt. of UP has eased the experience for their citizens to get the land records.
-UP Bhulekh is a digital service started by the Government of Uttar Pradesh, for its citizens to keep records of their lands or properties online.
-Other state also provided the digital service for Land record and land registration.
-Now any one of the state can easily check their land related information.